WhiteflagProtocol/whiteflag-schoolpilot/README.md

 ## Introduction

-[Whiteflag](https://whiteflagprotocol.org/) is a fully neutral and secure communciations protocol based on blockchain technology.
+[Whiteflag](https://whiteflagprotocol.org/) is a fully neutral and secure communications protocol based on blockchain technology.
 It enables near real-time communication in conflict and disaster areas to exchange early warning and status information to create shared situational awareness.
 The [Whiteflag Protocol specification](https://standard.whiteflagprotocol.org/)